svanas/delphereum/README.md

 ## What is Delphereum?

-Delphereum is a Delphi interface to the Ethereum blockchain that allows for development of native dApps (aka _decentralised_ apps).
+Delphereum is a Delphi interface to the Ethereum blockchain that allows for development of native dApps (aka _decentralized_ applications).

 ## What is Delphi?